PierrePlaziat/MaGeek/README.md

 ### Disponible

 - Exaustive MTG informations
 - Collection gestion
 - Deck building
 - Printing
 - Estimations
 - User system (Currently no validation, first connexion attempt with a user and path will create the account)
+- txt import

 ### Todo